-Our brief was to construct an extension that would provide some much needed space for our clients while adhering to the heritage overlay active in the area.
+Our brief was to construct a modular extension that would provide some much needed space for our clients while adhering to the heritage overlay active in the area.
 The solution translated into a 125sqm, two-module addition that provided the extra space needed in a sleek and efficient way.

-Built boundary-to-boundary on a 4.8m wide site, the modules were delicately craned over the existing home and into position.
+Built boundary-to-boundary on a 4.8m wide site, the housing modules were delicately craned over the existing home and into position.
 With little room for error, accuracy was paramount.
-The installation occurred in a day and neighbours gathered on the street to witness the Modscape magic in action.
+The installation occurred in a day and neighbours gathered on the street to witness the Modscape modular design magic in action.

 The first floor module is clad in a beautiful Silvertop Ash timber and includes a steel-slatted screen at one end – bringing privacy to the master bedroom but still allowing dappled light to enter the space.